citta-lab/react/README.md

    * mutating the data directly.
    */
   nameChangedHandler = ( event, id ) => {
-    const personIndex = this.state.persons.findIndex(p => {
+    // finding the index from an id const personIndex = this.state.persons.findIndex(p => {
       return p.id === id;
     });

-    const person = {
+    // filtering the person for that index const person = {
       ...this.state.persons[personIndex]
     };

-    person.name = event.target.value;
+    // updating the name for that right indexed person person.name = event.target.value;

-    const persons = [...this.state.persons];
+    // getting all persons, updating to right one const persons = [...this.state.persons];
     persons[personIndex] = person;

+    // uodating the state
     this.setState( {persons: persons} );
   }